International Graduate Applicants

 Step 2: Complete the Jacobs School of Music online application

 Complete the online IU Jacobs School of Music application for admission (you will receive a link to this in a confirmation email that will come shortly after you complete the IU application).
-All applicants to the IU Jacobs School of Music must have their applications complete and received by the Jacobs School of Music Office of Admissions by December 1, 2015 (November 15th for Musicology applicants) in order to be considered for Fall 2016 admission.
+All applicants to the IU Jacobs School of Music must have their applications complete and received by the Jacobs School of Music Office of Admissions by December 1, 2016 in order to be considered for Fall 2017 admission.
 Applications received after that date will be considered on a case-by-case basis depending on space availability.

 Step 3: Letters of Recommendation

 Arrange for three letters of recommendation to be submitted via the online Jacobs School of Music Graduate Application.

 Step 4: Send documentation to the Office of International Services